Falcon Rotator v2: Meticulously Crafted Camera Rotator with a Personality

 This rotator was released off the back of the already premium first-gen Falcon Rotator by Pegasus Astro.
 The second edition of this rotator goes even further in terms of the quality of engineering, the finish and functionality.
 At this point, before even powering it on, you get the sense that this is a product designed by people who actually use astrophotography gear.
 The attention to details is incredible and you might (only might) start to justify the hefty price tag.

 In 2025, we thoroughly enjoyed reviewing the WandererRotator Mini V2 by Wanderer Astro.
 You can see that review here with more information about field rotators and their role in astrophotography.
-On paper, the Falcon Rotator v2 boasts a different set of features.
+On paper, the Falcon Rotator v2 boasts a different set of features and places itself in a different tier of camera rotators: The Big Aperture League.
 So let’s get right into.

 Why Rotators Matter in Astrophotography More Than You Think: